How to Get Rid of Soul-Crushing Amounts of Debt

 - The best tools & resources for tackling debt

-Disclaimer: I’m not a financial advisor (I’m a nurse!) and don’t pretend to be one online.
+Disclaimer: I’m not a financial advisor and don’t pretend to be one online (I’m a nurse!).
 We suggest consulting your tax and accounting professionals.
 This post is for informational purposes only.

 In the first part of this series, we detailed how compound interest can snowball into huge gains.
 Similarly, debt can snowball just as quickly in the other direction, generating huge losses.

-So let’s talk about how we can put that fire out, ASAP.
-If you have high-interest rate debt weighing you down, there are only 3 things that you can do.
+So, let’s talk about how we can put that fire out, ASAP.
+If you have high-interest rate debt weighing you down, there are only three things you can do:

 - Lower your expenses